SyMerge: From Non-Interference to Synergistic Merging via Single-Layer Adaptation: Experiment

 \subsection{Experimental Setup}

-\textbf{Datasets and metrics.} We follow the standard setups in~\citet{TaskArithmetic_2023_ICLR} and~\citet{Adamerging_2024_ICLR}, using fine-tuned weights on 8 image classification tasks.
-We extend our experiments to 12 additional tasks, covering a total of 20 tasks as in~\citet{Tall_Mask_2024_ICML}.
-All vision tasks are evaluated using accuracy.
-For dense prediction, we use NYUv2~\citep{NYUv2_ECCV_2012}, which contains 1,449 RGB-D indoor scenes.
+\textbf{Datasets and metrics.} We follow the standard setups in~\citet{TaskArithmetic_2023_ICLR}, using fine-tuned weights on 8 image classification tasks, and extend it to 20 tasks following~\citet{Tall_Mask_2024_ICML}.
+We report accuracy for all vision tasks.
+For dense prediction, we use NYUv2~\citep{NYUv2_ECCV_2012}, containing 1,449 RGB-D images.
 It includes three tasks: 13-class semantic segmentation, depth estimation, and surface normal estimation.
 We evaluate them with mIoU/pixel accuracy, absolute/relative error, and mean angular error, respectively.
-For NLP tasks, we adopt the setups from~\citet{Dare_2024_ICML} and~\citet{EMRMerging_2024}, using fine-tuned weights for 8 tasks from the GLUE benchmark~\citep{GLUE_2018}.
-Task-specific metrics are employed: Matthews correlation for CoLA~\citep{CoLA_2019}, Pearson and Spearman correlations for STS-B~\citep{STSB_2017}, and accuracy for others.
+For NLP tasks, we adopt the setups from~\citet{Dare_2024_ICML} and~\citet{EMRMerging_2024}, using fine-tuned weights for 8 GLUE tasks~\citep{GLUE_2018}.
+Task-specific metrics are employed: Matthews correlation for CoLA~\citep{CoLA_2019}, Pearson/Spearman correlations for STS-B~\citep{STSB_2017}, and accuracy for others.